-Urban pre mastering requirements utilise the same principles and techniques that are used for all genres.
+Urban pre-mastering requirements utilise the same principles and techniques that are used for all genres.
 However, that is where any similarities end.
-The requirements for pre mastering Urban music is very different to that of, say, House music, and it is this area I want to explore with you.
+The requirements for pre-mastering Urban music is very different from that of, say, House music, and it is this area I want to explore with you.

 Upward and Downward Expansion

 There are two basic forms of Expansion we use in music production – Upward and Downward Expansion, and the best way to explain them is to compare them to existing processes like a gate and a compressor.
 Whereas compressors narrow the dynamic range of a signal expansion does the exact opposite and extends the dynamic range.
 A downward compressor will reduce the audio signal above the threshold whereas an upward compressor will boost the audio signal below the threshold.
 Both narrow the dynamic range of the audio signal.